-The student is expected to: - (A) discuss the functions of vitamins and minerals in food production; - (B) compare the effects of food production on water- and fat-soluble vitamins; - (C) assess the interrelationships among vitamins and minerals in food production; and - (D) conduct laboratory experiments using the scientific processes to explore the effects of food production on soluble vitamins and minerals. - (18) The student evaluates the properties of water and their effects on food production.
-The student is expected to: - (A) identify the properties of water; - (B) compare the effects of hard and soft water on food production; - (C) analyze the phases of water and their effects on food production; - (D) explain the functions of water in food production such as a heat medium and a solvent; - (E) conduct laboratory experiments using the scientific processes to explore the functions of water in food productions; and - (F) create food products using water as a heat medium or a solvent. - (19) The student analyzes processes that destroy bacteria during food production.
+The student is expected to: - (A) discuss the functions of vitamins and minerals in food production; - (B) compare the effects of food production on water- and fat-soluble vitamins; and - (C) assess the interrelationships among vitamins and minerals in food production . [:and] - [(D) conduct laboratory experiments using the scientific processes to explore the effects of food production on soluble vitamins and minerals.] - (18) The student evaluates the properties of water and their effects on food production.
+The student is expected to: - (A) identify the properties of water; - (B) compare the effects of hard and soft water on food production; - (C) analyze the phases of water and their effects on food production; and - (D) explain the functions of water in food production such as a heat medium and a solvent and create a food product. [\(\frac{1}{2}\)] - [(E) conduct laboratory experiments using the scientific processes to explore the functions of water in food productions; and] - [(F) create food products using water as a heat medium or a solvent.] - (19) The student analyzes processes that destroy bacteria during food production.
 The student is expected to: - (A) examine the food irradiation process; and - (B) investigate the pasteurization process. - (20) The student examines packaging and labeling guidelines.
-The student is expected to: - (A) research federal food packaging guidelines; - (B) analyze components of appropriate commercial food containers; - (C) describe controlled-atmosphere packaging; and - (D) investigate information required on a food label. - (21) The student analyzes food preservation processes.
-The student is expected to: - (A) describe reasons for food preservation; - (B) compare methods of dehydration; - (C) analyze various methods of personal and commercial food canning; - (D) examine the various methods of personal and commercial food freezing; - (E) investigate safe practices for personal and commercial food preservation; - (F) conduct laboratory experiments using the scientific processes to demonstrate food preservation processes; and
+The student is expected to: - (A) research federal food packaging guidelines; - (B) analyze components of appropriate commercial food containers; - (C) describe controlled-atmosphere packaging; and - (D) describe [investigate] information required on a food label. - (21) The student analyzes food preservation processes.
+The student is expected to: - (A) describe reasons for food preservation; - (B) compare methods of dehydration and create a food product using dehydration; - (C) analyze various methods of personal and commercial food canning; and - (D) examine the various methods of personal and commercial food freezing . [] - (E) investigate safe practices for personal and commercial food preservation;

-(G) create food products using food preservation processes.
+- [(F) conduct laboratory experiments using the scientific processes to demonstrate food preservation processes; and] - [(G) create food products using food preservation processes.]

 §130.257.
-Practicum in Culinary Arts (Two to Three Credits), Adopted 2015.
+Practicum in Culinary Arts (Two [to-Three] Credits), Adopted 2015.

 - (a) General requirements.
 This course is recommended for students in Grades 11 and 12.
+Prerequisite: Culinary

-Prerequisite: Culinary Arts. - (1) A student shall be awarded two credits for successful completion of this course when the student participates in at least an average of 10 hours, but less than 15 hours, per week of a paid or unpaid, laboratory- or work-based application of previously studied knowledge and skills related to the Hospitality and Tourism Career Cluster. - (2) A student shall be awarded three credits for successful completion of this course when the student participates in an average of 15 hours per week of a paid or unpaid, laboratory- or work-based application of previously studied knowledge and skills related to the Hospitality and Tourism Career Cluster.
+Arts.
+Students shall be awarded two credits for successful completion of this course.
+A student may repeat this course once for credit provided that the student is experiencing different aspects of the industry and demonstrating proficiency in additional and more advanced knowledge and skills. - [(1) A student shall be awarded two credits for successful completion of this course when the student participates in at least an average of 10 hours, but less than 15 hours, per week of a paid or unpaid. laboratory- or work-based application of previously studied knowledge and skills related to the Hospitality and Tourism Career Cluster.] - [(2) A student shall be awarded three credits for successful completion of this course when the student participates in an average of 15 hours per week of a paid or unpaid, laboratory or work based application of previously studied knowledge and skills related to the Hospitality and Tourism Career Cluster.]